SanaTameem/connect-redux-to-api/README.md

-# Getting Started with Create React App
+# Connect React & Redux app to API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) which connects an existing API via Redux and use the data to display something in a UI.

 ## Available Scripts